History of robots: Automata

 Tea-serving karakuri, with mechanism, 19th century.
 Tokyo National Science Museum.

 The 17th-century thinker René Descartes believed that animals and humans were biological machines.
 On his last trip to Norway, he took with him a mechanical doll that looked like his dead daughter Francine.
 In the 18th century the master toymaker Jacques de Vaucanson built for Louis XV an automated duck with hundreds of moving parts, which could eat and drink.
 Vaucanson subsequently built humanoid automatons, a drummer and fife player were noted for their anatomical similarity to real human beings.
 Vaucanson's creation inspired European watchmakers to manufacture mechanical automata and it became fashionable among the European aristocracy to collect sophisticated mechanical devices for entertainment.
 In 1747 Julien Offray de La Mettrie anonymously published L'homme machine (Man a Machine), in which he called Vaucanson a "new Prometheus" and mused "the human body is a watch, a large watch constructed with such skill and ingenuity".

 In the 1770s the Swiss Pierre Jaquet-Droz created moving automata that looked like children, which delighted Mary Shelley, who went on to write the 1818 novel Frankenstein; or, The Modern Prometheus.
 The ultimate attempt at automation was The Turk by Wolfgang von Kempelen, a seemingly sophisticated machine that could play chess against a human opponent and toured Europe.
 When the machine was brought to the new world, it prompted Edgar Allan Poe to pen an essay, in which he concluded that it was impossible for mechanical devices to reason or think.
-However, The Mechanical Turk was later revealed to be an elaborate hoax: The machine concealed a human, who operated it from the inside.
+However, The Mechanical Turk was later revealed to be an elaborate hoax.
+The machine concealed a human, who operated it from the inside.

 In the 19th century the Japanese craftsman Hisashige Tanaka, known as "Japan's Edison", created an array of extremely complex mechanical toys, some of which could serve tea, fire arrows drawn from a quiver, or even paint a Japanese kanji character.
 The landmark text Karakuri Zui (Illustrated Machinery) was published in 1796.
 In 1898 Nikola Tesla demonstrated his "teleautomaton", a prototype remote-controlled boat at Madison Square Garden as "an automaton which left to itself, will act as though possessed of reason and without any willful control from the outside."
-He defended his invention against critical reporters, arguing that it was not a "wireless torpedo", but instead, "the first of a race of robots, mechanical men which will do the laborious work of the human race."
+He defended his invention against critical reporters, arguing that it was not a "wireless torpedo", but instead, "the first of a race of mechanical men (the term 'robot' would not be coined until 1920 by Karel Čapek), which will do the laborious work of the human race."